TERMS AND CONDITIONS

 11.9.
 Governing law and jurisdiction a) The Contract, and any dispute or claim arising out of or in connection with it or its subject matter or formation (including non-contractual disputes or claims), shall be governed by, and construed in accordance with the law in the Republic of South Africa, and the parties irrevocably submit to the exclusive jurisdiction of the court with requisite jurisdiction in South Africa.

-The information provided using this website is only to be general summary information to the public. it is not intended to take the place of written law or regulations.
-The information is used for educational purposes and not to be used for calibration, technical specifications or system designs.
+The information provided on this website is intended as general, summary information for the public.
+It is not intended to take the place of written law or regulations.
+The information is provided for educational purposes and not to be used for calibration, technical specifications or system designs.

-Revov seeks to ensure that all content and information published at this site is current and accurate. the information does not in any way constitute legal or professional advice and cannot be held liable for any actions arising from its use. in addition, Revov cannot be held responsible for the contents of any externally linked pages.
+Revov seeks to ensure that all content and information published on this site is current and accurate.
+The information does not in any way constitute legal or professional advice.
+Revov cannot be held liable for any actions arising from its use.
+Revov also cannot be held responsible for the contents of any externally linked pages.